nyu-csci-ua-0480-002-fall-2015/examples/class12/README.md

+This app will display a list of cat names stored in mongodb.
+To get everything set up, you have to create a database and collection called catdb and cats respectively...

 * start mongod db
-* create a database and collection called catdb and cats respectively...
 * simply start mongodb (if it isn't already started) to get your database server running
 	* mongod
 	* (you may have to create /data/db with sudo)